e-oz/ngx-collection/README.md

   ));
 ```

-If you can not provide this object, you might send any object containing the id field (with a matching id).
+You can send just part of the item object, but this part should contain at least one of the comparator's fields (id fields).
 See "Items comparison" for details.

 ```ts
   remove = this.effect<string>(_ => _.pipe(